What Are Local Conversion Actions and How Are They Affecting Your Google Ads Data?

-In this post and video, I explain the effect of local conversion tracking and how to interpret the associated metrics.
+In this post and video, we explain the effect of local conversion tracking and how to interpret the associated metrics.

-If you’re looking at your Google Ads program over the last month, you might’ve been like, “Wow, my conversions are way up!
-I must be doing an excellent job!”
-While you might have been doing an excellent job, you might not have noticed the new local conversion actions that are now being automated inside your Google Ads program.
+If your marketing agency is looking at your Google Ads program over the last month, they might’ve been like, “Wow, our conversions are way up!
+We must be doing an excellent job!”
+While they might have been doing an excellent job, they might not have noticed the new local conversion actions that are now being automated inside your Google Ads program.

 Simply put Google has decided to start giving more credit to the Maps section of the Google search results and the actions that take place from the ads that are being placed there.

 How Local Conversion Actions Work